-I recently submitted a paper on observations and modeling of a series of bright "halos" around pits and depressions on the south polar resiudal cap (SPRC) of Mars.
+During my first years in graduate school I studied a series of bright "halos" that appeared around pits and depressions on the south polar resiudal cap (SPRC) of Mars.
 These halos have only recently been discovered by the High Resolution Imaging Science Experiment (HiRISE) aboard the Mars Recconnaissance Orbiter (MRO).
 The most interesting fact about them is that they were only prominent during a short period of a particular Mars year, around martian southern summer of "earth year" 2007.
-I used HiRISE and Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) observations to investigate the halos' characteristics, and the conditions of the cap when the halos appeared.
+I used HiRISE and Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) observations to investigate the optical characteristics of the halos, and the conditions of the cap when the halos appeared.
 The SPRC is composed entirely of solid carbon dioxide, and it represents the portion of condensed carbon dioxide that persists through the summer on Mars' surface.
 During the year the halos appeared, there was a large global dust storm on Mars, around mid-southern summer.
 We therefore believe that these bright halos are the result of a difference in sublimation rates between the sloped walls of depressions, and the flat plains nearby, which would have generated a sublimation driven-wind that caused less dust from the air to be deposited near the walls of the pits.
 The implications of this are more profound than they might seem at first.
 Since we didn't observe similar halos in subsequent years, we can conclude that the layer of ice which contained them is not being exhumed, which implies that the SPRC is accumulating ice on flat surfaces over the years, something known as a "positive mass balance".
 Although during the year with the halos, the cap could have experienced negative mass balance, it promptly recovered the following year.
 This means that large global dust storm events, like the one that we believe produced the halos could hold the key to explaining why the SPRC continues to exist.
 More dust particles in the air can increase the amount of snowfall over direct condensation of carbon dioxide, causing the surface to smooth out, enabling easier accumulation in the following winter.